This outdoor exhibition has now ended. Check out The Face: A new exhibition in the same spot from 26 Nov 2018 to 31 Jan 2019.

 The new artwork at King’s Cross

-No. 700 Reflectors is the new outdoor artwork at King’s Cross.
-It’s a massive 50 metres long and features 30,000 reflectors which create a continuous surface of shifting colour and form.
-The artwork will be unveiled on Wednesday 9th November and you’ll find it at Lewis Cubitt Square, where it takes up the entire length of the square.
+The piece features 30,000 reflectors which create a continuous surface of shifting colour and form on Lewis Cubitt Square, where it takes up the entire length of the space.

 About the artist